KaoXx/Cryptohack/README.md

 # Cryptohack
-How to discover the flags.
+In this repository I will explain how to discover the CryptoHack flags and the logic behind the solutions.